librariesio/bibliothecary/UPGRADING_TO_15_0_0.md

 If you encounter issues during the upgrade, please:
 1. Check that all analysis result accesses use `parser` instead of `platform`
-2. Verify SBOM handling code expects single parser results
+2. Verify SBOM handling code expects single parser results with all dependencies included
+3. Review platform-based filtering to handle new unmapped PURL types
-3. Ensure all method renames are applied
+4. Ensure all method renames are applied

 For questions or issues, please open an issue on the GitHub repository.